Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 So your socks should:

-- be breathable with a moisture-wicking material (Coolmax polyester, polypropylene) to keep feet dry and away from unpleasant odors (100% cotton should be avoided).
+- be breathable with a moisture-wicking material (Coolmax polyester, polypropylene) to keep feet dry and away from unpleasant odors (avoid 100% cotton).

 - not slip (to limit friction), have a good fit and fit well (I prefer socks with a right foot/left foot)